elixir-lang/ex_doc/README.md

 ## Changing the Markdown tool

 In the examples above, we have used [Earmark](http://github.com/pragdave/earmark) to convert Markdown to HTML.
-If you prefer, you can also use pandoc or hoedown (in C):
+If you prefer, you can also use pandoc, hoedown (in C), or cmark (in C):

   * Install [pandoc](http://johnmacfarlane.net/pandoc/) - which is available in multiple package managers and provides installers for different operating systems.
 Pandoc must be installed just once and it will be used for all projects;

   * To use hoedown - add http://github.com/devinus/markdown as a dependency to your project as: `{:markdown, github: "devinus/markdown"}`

+  * To use cmark - add `cmark.ex` as a dependency to your project as: `{:cmark, "~> 0.5"}`

 Then add the entry:

-    config :ex_doc, :markdown_processor, ExDoc.Markdown.Pandoc  # or ExDoc.Markdown.Hoedown
+    config :ex_doc, :markdown_processor, ExDoc.Markdown.Pandoc  # or ExDoc.Markdown.Hoedown, or ExDoc.Markdown.Cmark

 to your `config/config.exs` file.